Dear HIU student,

 You may take ALEKs PPL at home.
 The test varies in length, depending on the student -usually anywhere from about 30 minutes to 2 or 3 hours.
-If you place lower than you wished, you may use the 6-month free practice program to brush up on your math skills before taking the placement test again.
+If you place lower than you wished, you may use the one year free practice program to brush up on your math skills before taking the placement test again.
 The best strategy is to set aside a little time several days per week to work on ALEKs PPL, for example, 15 minutes a day for 4-5 days a week or 20 minutes a day for 3-4 days a week.

 Before you take the placement test again, you are required to have worked on ALEKs PPL’s practice module for several hours.